tlswg/tls13-spec/draft-ietf-tls-tls13.md

   group, defined in {{I-D.ietf-tls-negotiated-ff-dhe}}.
   Values 0x01FC through 0x01FF are reserved for private use.
 {:br }

-Values within "obsolete_RESERVED" ranges were used in previous versions of TLS and MUST NOT be offered or negotiated by TLS 1.3 implementations.
-The obsolete curves have various known/theoretical weaknesses or have had very little usage, in some cases only due to unintentional server configuration issues.
-They are no longer considered appropriate for general use and should be assumed to be potentially unsafe.
-The set of curves specified here is sufficient for interoperability with all currently deployed and properly configured TLS implementations.

 Items in named_curve_list are ordered according to the client's preferences (most preferred choice first).